rendyrey/evermos-treasure-hunt/README.md

 - and the third move have to down (can move down more than 1 time)

-The program must output a list of probable coordinate points where the treasure might be located.
-Bonus points: display the grid with all the probable treasure locations marked with a `$` symbol.
+The program must output a list of probable coordinate points where the treasure might be located. display the grid with the probable treasure locations marked with a `$` symbol.

 # how to run